 Other expenses: clothing: uniforms provided by employer

-Clothing provided for an employee by an employer is an employment related benefit within Section 201 ITEPA 2003 (see generally EIM20001 onwards).
-Unless for 2015/16 and earlier the employee is in an excluded employment, he or she is taxable on the benefit unless they are entitled to an off-setting deduction under Section 336.
+Clothing provided for an employee by an employer is an employment related benefit within section 201 ITEPA 2003 (see generally EIM20001 onwards).
+Unless for the tax year 2015 to 2016 and earlier the employee is in an excluded employment, he or she is taxable on the benefit unless they are entitled to an off-setting deduction under section 336.
 The guidance at EIM32475 to EIM32477 applies to the benefit of employer provided clothing in the same way as it applies to clothing that the employees have to buy for themselves.